Meaning of emojis – Smiley face emoji

 Emojis – Because a picture can say more than many words

 The written word irritates to misunderstandings.
 Especially with hasty typed chat or mail messages, a remark can quickly become misunderstood and cause an unwanted reaction.
 In order for the to happen as rarely as possible, small pictures are added to a text message, which clarify the written and in a certain direction direct.
-If you are thinking about the famous smileys, you are on the right way – but not quite there yet, because we are already a few steps further today and want to talk about Emojis.
+If you are thinking about the famous smileys, you are on the right way – but not quite there yet, because we are already a few steps further today and want to talk about emojis with their meaning.